jsnshrmn/ansible-role-centos7/README.md

 Role Variables
 --------------
+* Disable IPv6

+In some instances we want to enable or disable IPv6.
+To do this we need to add the following boolean variable to our myvars.yml:

+  centos7_ipv6_disable: true

+True will disable IPv6 and False will not change the CentOS default and keep iPv6 enabled.

+Please note this is not an idempotent config change.
+If IPv6 is disabled it will need to be manually enabled.

 * centos7_swap optionally creates and enables a swapfile of the specified path and size.
 The example below would give you a 4GiB swap at /swapfile0
 ```